solid/web-access-control-spec/README.md

 social entity, and so trusted to the same extent.

-*When an Origin header is present then BOTH the authenticated agent AND the origin MUST be allowed access*
+*When an Origin header is present then BOTH the authenticated agent AND the origin MUST be allowed access.*

- As both the user and the web app get to read or write (etc) the data, then they most BOTH be trusted.
+As both the user and the web app get to read or write (etc) the data, then they must BOTH be trusted.
 This is the algorithm the server must go through.

- - If the requested mode is available to the public, then succeed `200 OK` with added CORS headers ACAO and ACAH **
+ - If the requested mode is available to the public, then succeed `200 OK` with added CORS headers ACAO and ACAH. **
- - If the user is *not* logged on, then fail `401 Unauthenticated`
+ - If the user is *not* logged on, then fail `401 Unauthenticated`.
- - Is the User authenticated is *not* allowed access required, AND the class AuthenticatedAgent is not allowed access, then fail `403 User Unauthorized`
+ - Is the authenticated user is *not* allowed access, AND the class AuthenticatedAgent is not allowed access, then fail `403 User Unauthorized`.
- - If the Origin header is not present, the succeed `200 OK`
+ - If the Origin header is not present, then succeed `200 OK`.
- - If the Origin is allowed by the ACL, then succeed `200 OK` with added CORS headers ACAO and ACAH
+ - If the Origin is allowed by the ACL, then succeed `200 OK` with added CORS headers ACAO and ACAH.
- - (In future proposed) Look up the owner's webid(s) to check for trusted apps declared there, and if match, succeed `200 OK` with added CORS headers ACAO and ACAH
+ - (In future proposed) Look up the owner's webid(s) to check for trusted apps declared there, and if match, succeed `200 OK` with added CORS headers ACAO and ACAH.
- - Fail `403 Origin Unauthorized`
+ - Fail `403 Origin Unauthorized`.

 Note it is a really good idea to make it clear both in the text of the status message and in the body of the message the difference between the user not being allowed and the web app they are using not being trusted.

 ** Possible future alternative:  Set ACAO header to `"*"` indicating that the document is public.
 This will though block in the browser any access made using credentials.

 #### Adding trusted web apps.